Termindev/Way-to-Russia/how-to.md

 Also note that even if the Olympiad doesn't give you a grant, it's still helpful when applying for a scholarship because you can show them that they themselves tested your skills in the specialty you're applying for.

-#### 2. Find scholarships made BY the university and ask about entrance exams.
+#### 2. Find scholarships made BY the university and ask about entrance exams/applications.

 Other than the Russian government scholarship and opendoors, some universities have their own scholarship programs that you can apply for; sometimes this can be by submitting an application or by taking entrance exams.
 Either way, you should check if the university has this option, as it improves your chances.